 You can use the service on unlimited devices, including Windows, iOS, Mac, Android and even Linux, which is particularly handy if you're travelling with multiple devices and want to keep work and play separate.

-Throw in advanced security protocols, AES-256 encryption and a kill switch in case your connection fails, and you've got a solid Firewall-busting VPN that works out to less than $2 a month.
+Throw in advanced security protocols, AES-256 encryption and a kill switch in case your connection fails, and you've got a solid Firewall-busting VPN that works out to just over $2 a month.
 What's not to love?

 You can connect as many devices as your heart desires at the same time and never worry about any of them being logged.
 Surfshark also offers a 30-day guarantee that you'll like the product, or it will give you your money back.